M.A.T. in Elementary Education

 - Teacher candidates from a wide variety of academic majors who are interested in earning both initial certification and a master’s-level teaching certificate

-The M.A.T. in Elementary Education is offered at Mercer’s Atlanta and Henry County locations in a blended format.
+The M.A.T. in Elementary Education is offered at Mercer’s Atlanta, Henry County, and Macon locations in a blended format.
 Coursework is scheduled in a blended combination of in-person and online meetings.
-Classes meet in eight-week terms at the Henry County location and in 16-week terms during fall and spring semesters on the Atlanta campus.
+Classes meet in eight-week and sixteen-week terms.
 All students will also complete daytime field experiences.

 Day field experience requirement